Mekari Qontak

 Instance

-A specific installation or configuration of a CRM system, such as a test instance or a production instance.
+A specific setup or version of a CRM system, like a test or a real-use version.

 Integration